Two people shot in southeast Memphis

 MEMPHIS, Tenn. — Two people are at the Regional Medical Center after a shooting Sunday afternoon.

-Police say it happened just after 4 p.m. on Cypress Lake Drive which is in the Waterview Apartment Homes complex off Quince.
+One victim is in critical condition and the other is expected to be okay.

-It is not clear what condition the victims are in and WREG is working to get more information from police on a possible suspect.
+Police say it happened just after 4 p.m. on Cypress Lake Drive, which is in the Waterview Apartment Homes complex off Quince.

 If you know anything about this situation, call CRIME STOPPERS at 528-CASH